google/dawn/src/dawn/node/README.md

 cmake <dawn-root-path> -DDAWN_BUILD_NODE_BINDINGS=1
 cmake --build . --target dawn_node
 ```

+If building with ASan on macOS:

+1. Open dawn/third_party/abseil-cpp/absl/copts/copts.py
+2. Add "-fsanitize=address" to the List corresponding to the compiler you are using (GCC or LLVM)
+3. Run dawn/third_party/abseil-cpp/absl/copts/generate_copts.py
+4. Continue with build steps outlined above

 ### Running JavaScript that uses `navigator.gpu`

 To use `node` to run JavaScript that uses `navigator.gpu`: